 herr_t H5P_get(H5P_genplist_t *plist, const char *name, void *value)

-Conceptually, these routines look up the target property in the target property list, and copy its value into the supplied buffer.
+Conceptually, these routines look up the target property in the target property list, and copies its value into the supplied buffer.
 The actual implementation is a bit more complex.

 H5Pget() looks up a pointer to the target property list (call it A) and passes this pointer into H5P_get() with its other parameters.